Transforming Tales: empowering approaches to community-led creative translation

 What visual communication strategies do women and men in different communities use to represent empowerment?
 How far do the drawings speak for themselves?
 What needs translating, why and for whom?

-What different visual and narrative approaches used by animators and film-makers from different cultures could be used to help address these limitations?
+What different visual, animation and narrative approaches used by animators and film-makers from different cultures could be used to help address these limitations?

-How far can these be adapted using iPad/Android software?
-What are the limitations of visual communication where text and/or more powerful software are needed?
+What are the limitations of visual communication where text is needed?

 What are the implications for a community-led protocol for participatory visual communication for producing training and advocacy resources?